hfiref0x/MpEnum/README.md

 # Build

 MpEnum comes with full source code written in C. Please note that included MpClient.h is build on official available Microsoft documentation with fixes and updates that actually make it work.
 It maybe different from MS private version.
 In order to build from source you need Microsoft Visual Studio 2015 and later versions.

+## Instructions

+* Select Platform ToolSet first for project in solution you want to build (Project->Properties->General):
+  * v120 for Visual Studio 2013;
+  * v140 for Visual Studio 2015;
+  * v141 for Visual Studio 2017.
+* For v140 and above set Target Platform Version (Project->Properties->General):
+  * If v140 then select 8.1 (Note that Windows 8.1 SDK must be installed);
+  * If v141 then select 10.0.17134.0 (Note that Windows 10.0.17134 SDK must be installed).

 # Authors